OfficeDev/TrainingContent/Teams/2019-01 Bots, Messaging Extensions and Cards/Lab.md

           var botAccount = message.Recipient;
           var channelData = message.GetChannelData<TeamsChannelData>();

+          // if the bot is in the collection of added members,
-          if (message.MembersAdded.Any(m => m.Id.Equals(botAccount.Id)))
+          // then send a welcome to all team members if (message.MembersAdded.Any(m => m.Id.Equals(botAccount.Id)))
           {
             // Fetch the members in the current conversation